alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/commercial-samples.markdown

 s1.
 You’ll need an Economic Operator Registration Identification number (EORI) - [check if your business already has one](http://ec.europa.eu/taxation_customs/dds2/eos/eori_validation.jsp?Lang=en).
 s2.
 If your business doesn’t have an EORI number, apply for one as a [VAT registered business](https://online.hmrc.gov.uk/shortforms/form/EORIVAT) or a [business that isn’t registered for VAT](https://online.hmrc.gov.uk/shortforms/form/EORINonVATExport).
 s3.
 Use the correct [Customs Procedure Code (CPC)](/start/trade-tariff.html) [when you make your import declaration](/guide/import-goods-outside-eu/overview.html).

-##Records you must keep

-You must keep records of:

-- the import declaration and value of the imported goods
-- a copy of any customs forms that have been completed
-- evidence of ownership (if applicable for the relief claimed)
-- when, where and how the goods are used
-- how the goods are identified - such as manufacturers marks serial numbers, technical descriptions or illustrations

-You must keep these records for at least 4 years, even and including after you dispose of the goods.